brodbeck-m/dolfinx_eqlb/README.md

 equilibrator.equilibrate_fluxes()
 ```

-### Equilibrated fluxes for a-posteriori error estimation
+## <a id="ssection-doc_error-estimation"></a> Equilibrated fluxes for a-posteriori error estimation
 Based on equilibrated fluxes reliable error estimates for different problem classes can be constructed.
-Showcases for the Poisson problem (estimate by Ern and Vohralik [[2]](#2)) and linear elasticity (following Bertrand et al. [[3]](#3)) are provided in the demo section.
+Showcases for the Poisson problem (estimate by Ern and Vohralik [[8]](#8)) and linear elasticity (following Bertrand et al. [[1]](#1)) are provided in the demo section.
 For both problems the equilibration- and error estimation process is demonstrated on a unit-square with manufactured solution on a series of uniformly refined meshes:
 ```shell
 # Start the docker container
 ./docker/launch-container.sh